 Contact us for an informal discussion and to find out more.

-Our flowchart of our Community Right to challenge process shows how the process works and timescales.
+The chart below shows how our Community Right to Challenge process works and the timescales.

 Which services does the Community Right to Challenge cover?

 An Expression of Interest can be submitted for any Council service, however national guidelines exempt services in certain circumstances.
 Full details are available in the communities right to challenge Statutory Guidance.

 Councils are required to specify a time frame when Expressions of Interest may be submitted.
 We will accept expressions of interest between 1 June and 31 July each year.

 If you do wish to submit an expression of interest to run a Council service, you will need to submit your application in writing or by email.

 Between 1 June and 31 July, our online form may be used to submit a formal EOI under the Localism Act 2011 or to provide information for an informal discussion with the Council.

 Please send your Expression of Interest to:

 Community Right to Challenge